Skip to main content

 FAQ

 Stating a measurable prediction up front forces you to define what success looks like and what you are assuming.
-It turns a vague plan into something you can validate or kill quickly, which saves the time and money wasted building on untested gut feel.
+It turns a vague plan into something you can validate or kill quickly, saving time and money wasted building on untested gut feel.

 It is the single belief that, if false, makes the whole idea fail.
 Identifying it tells you what to test first: rather than building everything, you run a small experiment aimed squarely at that assumption to learn cheaply whether to proceed.